andrewkwon/substitute_text_and_repeat/Design.md

+This is a document for brainstorming and ideas and does not necessarily reflect the actual code

 Good resource on parsers:
 https://tomassetti.me/parsing-in-python/

-What the input should look like:
+What the input should (approximately) look like:
 ```
 <SUB* "where_we_are" => "World">
 Hello where_we_are!